frouioui/tagenal/docs/setup-apis.md

 ## Run the APIs on kubernetes

 To run the APIs on our kubernetes cluster we use the following command.
-It will create the two APIs in the `default` namespace of our kubernetes cluster.
+This will create the two APIs in the `default` namespace of our kubernetes cluster.

 ```
 make run_apis_k8s